companieshouse/node-review-web-starter-ts/README.md

 This web-starter is designed to allow you to very quickly create a GOV_UK web app using Typescript/Node.js.
 It provides you with the essential building blocks (or scaffolding) for piecing together a Typescript web app and to dictate your overall project structure.

+A corresponding web-starter, in native Javascript, can be found [here](https://github.com/companieshouse/node-review-web-starter-js).

 #### Super Quick Note:

 There's a **To-do** list at the bottom of this document.
 Please take a moment to have a quick look through at what remains to be done, and feel free to complete one or more items on this list or add items that you feel were omitted, or would be useful to have.